An investigation of the tangent splash of a subplane of PG(2,q^3): Sublines contained in a tangent splash

-In this section we investigate the \orsls\ contained in a tangent splash $\ST$ and show that the points of a tangent splash form an affine plane.
+In this section we investigate the \orsls\ contained in a tangent splash $\ST$ and show that the points of a tangent splash form a Desarguesian affine plane.
 The next result investigates \orsls\ contained in $\ST$ which contain the centre $T$.
-We show later in Theorem~\ref{nos6} that every \orsl\ contained in $\ST$ must contain the centre $T$.
+We show later in Corollary~\ref{nos6} that every \orsl\ contained in $\ST$ must contain the centre $T$.

 \begin{lemma}\Label{numberofsublines} Let $\pi$ be an \orsp\ of $\PG(2,q^3)$ tangent to $\li$ at the point $T$ with tangent splash $\ST$. \begin{enumerate} \item \Label{sublineprojection} The lines of $\pi$ through an affine point $P\in\pi$ meet $\ST$ in an \orsl\ $t_P$.
 Further, there is a bijection between the $q^2+q$ affine points $P$ of $\pi$ and the \orsls\ $t_P$ containing $T$ and contained in $\ST$. \item \Label{tgtsplash2pts} Let $U,V$ be distinct points non-centre points of $\ST$.
 Then the unique \orsl\ containing $T,U,V$ is contained in $\ST$. \end{enumerate} \end{lemma}